 Never say never.
 “Never say ‘I will never have another piece of chocolate,’ because it won’t happen.
 And as soon as you say never, there is a binge coming,”

 Trick yourself into working out.
-Jackson keeps an eyesore of a treadmill next to his bed, which isn’t making its way into Architectural Digest anytime soon, but he has to pass it each morning when he rolls out of bed.
+Randy keeps an eyesore of a treadmill next to his bed, which isn’t making its way into Architectural Digest anytime soon, but he has to pass it each morning when he rolls out of bed.
 “It’s right there staring at me, going, ‘Come here.
 You know you need this’ [and] that makes the ugliness worth it,” he says.
-Jackson usually walks on the treadmill for 35 to 45 minutes a day.
+He usually walks on the treadmill for 35 to 45 minutes a day.
 He has also “become accustomed to yoga,” and loves “the stretching and how it makes [his] body feel better and looser.”

 Jackson no longer has to take medication as his blood sugar is controlled by diet and exercise alone.
 “I go to the doctor four times a year to see where my sugars are.
 It’s a good thing to stay on top of the body because health is the biggest wealth we can have in the world,” he told WebMD.